Wish You Were Here

 “It’s really exhausting going into that state of emotion or distress.
 It’s like cutting yourself open and stepping inside and travelling to that time, and digging up all those feelings and moments, drawing them onto paper and then sewing yourself back together and going to make dinner in your share flat and chatting to your housemates about the weather or workplace frustration.
 Each time you enter and leave that place in time, it sort of feels like there’s a scar that will heal but is there nonetheless.
 I think they call it growing around grief.”

 Coming back to confront grief in order to heal and comfort the self (as reflected in Carry Yourself Through) is to get closer to real connection with others, is to find wholeness, reconciliation, even redemption.
 If we’re smart, we go about this journey with trepidation: as in Vessel of Hope, we carry our worry with us and slowly that worry turns to faith, courage, even happiness or awe.
-Our worry, and our grief, carry us through in that we grow around them; we grow to contain them.

 In an effort to escape London as autumn set in, Regolini travelled to Sicily.
 It was here the more chaotic pieces in Wish You Were Here manifested themselves.
 “When I visited Sicily in November, I sat at the table for twelve days drawing,” she says.
 “I fully went into my mind palace, to see my inner child, and I'm not super spiritual, but it was insane.
 I would just cry, draw, cry, draw, cry, draw—it was exhausting.”